 The twist-out.
 Many of us go YEARS without finding the product that will make the time we put into twisting our hair worth the while.
 For example, I toil over my hair for, sometimes, hours of styling, but when I walk outside–POOF!
 All of my definition is lost, my hair shrinks and draws up, and it looks like I didn’t put much effort into it at all.
 And sure, your co-workers can’t figure out why you frown when they say “ I love your hair, today!“, but you know.
 You spent hours washing, detangling, twisting, and letting your hair dry and the proof is NOT in the pudding.
 Well, rest assured.
 If you happen to have type 4 hair and you want a technique and product that will make your work count, I just may have found what you’ve been looking for.

 Carol’s Daughter has some of my all-time favorite products in her line.
 These two are no exception.
-The Loc Butter is my product of choice today, but feel free to use The Healthy Hair Butter if you are craving a little more hydration.
+The Loc Butter has been discontinued, but feel free to use The Healthy Hair Butter or Mimosa Hair Honey to get the same results..
 Both of these are really heavy on the hair and have a heavy herbal scent.
 If you have thin hair that gets weighed down easily, or aren’t into heavy scents, these products not for you.

 The Loc Butter has some great ingredients including Coco butter, Shea butter, and Beeswax.
 I use it for twist-outs, but you can also use it for loc maintenance.
 The Healthy Hair Butter ingredients include Jojoba oil, Shea Butter, Beeswax, and Rosemary.
 Both are FREE OF silicones, parabens, mineral oil, petroleum, and artificial colors.
 I chose the Loc butter because it offers a little bit more hold.
 By just a touch.